-- RG 000.130 Disclosure of interests in research should include prominent, specific and meaningful information about a licensee's (and its associates') conflicts, including: - (a) any material interest they and their employees have in financial products that are the subject of the research;
+- RG 264.136 Disclosure of interests in research should include prominent, specific and meaningful information about a licensee's (and its associates') conflicts, including: - (a) any material interest they and their employees have in financial products that are the subject of the research.
+It would be inadequate simply to make a generic statement that the research report provider may from time to time have interests in those financial products that are the subject of research: see RG 181.53.
+It would also be inappropriate for these disclosures to be hidden in small print or otherwise obscured;

-Note: We expect disclosure of the number of shares and options (including the average acquisition price for shares and the average exercise price for options) held by:

-- (a) the research analyst who prepared the research; and - (b) the five largest share and option holders at the licensee. - (b) any benefits (including reimbursed expenses and entertainment) they and their employees are likely to receive from the company the subject of the research: - (c) the relationship (if any) to the company the subject of the research, including any other services they provide to the company; - (d) any assistance provided by the company the subject of the research in preparing the research (e.g. whether the research analyst attended a site visit); - (e) the date the research was written and who took responsibility for it; and - (f) the reasons behind the opinions and recommendations in the research. - RG 000.131 Licensees should extend disclosure of interests to include other people within the licensee who have involvement in, or knowledge of, research decisions. - RG 000.132 Disclosure of conflicts should be subject to internal compliance controls and monitoring.
+- 1. Disclosure of beneficial interests in securities (including derivatives) relating to the entity covered by the research. - 2.
+Consideration may be given to disclosure of the number of shares and options (including the average acquisition price for shares and the average exercise price for options) held by the research analyst who prepared the research and the five largest share and option holders at the licensee. - (b) any benefits (including reimbursed expenses and entertainment) they and their employees are likely to receive from the company the subject of the research; - (c) the relationship (if any) to the company the subject of the research, including any other services they provide to the company; - (d) any assistance provided by the company the subject of the research in preparing the research (e.g. whether the research analyst attended a site visit); - (e) the date the research was written and who took responsibility for it; and - (f) the reasons behind the opinions and recommendations in the research. - RG 264.137 Licensees should extend disclosure of interests to include other people within the licensee who have involvement, influence or input into research decisions. - RG 264.138 Disclosure of conflicts should be subject to internal compliance controls and monitoring.